Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 If you would like to follow any of my socials, not recommended, or make a donation, definitely recommended… then the links are in the button below.

-Also, quick plug for our show Brace for Impact, we are currently on Twitter/X spaces on Tuesdays and Thursdays… around 5:30 pm PST, but the time is not set in stone.
+Also, here is a quick plug for our show Brace for Impact.
+We are currently on Twitter/X spaces on Tuesdays and Thursdays around 6:00 pm PST, but the time is not set in stone.

 We’re aiming to leave TwiX soon, but no final landing spot has been chosen yet.